TMustard/git-workflow-drill-1/readme.md

 1. Malcolm changed 5 CSS properties
 2. Tyler created an array of numbers, and wrote a function that generates a sum.
+3. Malcolm created a new directory and added a file to it.
+4. Tyler created a new CSS stylesheet and linked to it in about.html